python/cpython/Doc/library/venv.rst

 --------------

 .. _venv-def:
+.. _venv-intro:

-The :mod:`venv` module provides support for creating lightweight "virtual environments" with their own independent set of Python packages installed in their site directories.
-A virtual environment is created on top of an existing Python installation, known as the virtual environment's "base" Python, and may be optionally isolated from the base's site packages, meaning that packages installed in the base environment will not be accessible from the virtual environment.
+The :mod:`!venv` module supports creating lightweight "virtual environments", each with their own independent set of Python packages installed in their :mod:`site` directories.
+A virtual environment is created on top of an existing Python installation, known as the virtual environment's "base" Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.

-A virtual environment is therefore a powerful and convenient concept which allows quick, and relatively light-weight, Python environment creation.

-When used from within a virtual environment, common installation tools such as setuptools_ and pip_ will install Python packages into the virtual environment's site directory without needing to be told to do so explicitly.
+When used from within a virtual environment, common installation tools such as `pip`_ will install Python packages into a virtual environment without needing to be told to do so explicitly.

-See :pep:`405` for more information about Python virtual environments.
+See :pep:`405` for more background on Python virtual environments.

 .. seealso::